BradleyCulley/bradleyculley.github.io/_posts/2021-broken-08-02-Bruce-Lee-and-lost-time.md

 From Bruce Lee's wife, Linda Lee:<br/>
 <blockquote>
 <p>My husband Bruce always considered himself a martial artist first and an actor second.
 At the age of 13, Bruce started lessons in the wing chun style of gung-fu for the purpose of self-defense.
 Over the next 19 years, he transformed his knowledge into a science, an art, a philosophy and a way of life.
 He trained his body through exercise and practice; he trained his mind through reading and reflecting and he recorded his thoughts and ideas constantly over the 19 years.
-The pages of this book represent the pride of a life’s work.</p>
+The pages of this book represent the pride of a life's work.</p>

 <p>In his lifelong quest for self-knowledge and personal expression, Bruce was constantly studying, analyzing and modifying all available relative information; his principle source was his personal library which consisted of over 2,000 books dealing with all forms of physical conditioning, martial arts, fighting techniques, defenses and related subjects.</p>
 </blockquote> -https://ia601308.us.archive.org/16/items/pdfy-SP1dBDr6xLGrVfF9/Tao%20Of%20Jeet%20Kune%20Do.pdf (TODO: check this citation)